-The depth of emotion in this young man’s eyes caught the attention of my own eyes as I recently explored the exhibition Intersections in American Art.
-With 97 days to go before the 2020 presidential election and the growing Black Lives Matter movement, this photograph speaks volumes about the importance of voting, right to vote, and ongoing fight for equality and justice.
-The moment within this frame was captured on film 55 years ago in 1965 yet is painfully relevant today.
+The depth of emotion in this young man’s eyes caught the attention of my own as I recently explored the exhibition Intersections in American Art.
+With 97 days to go before the 2020 presidential election and the growing Black Lives Matter movement, this photograph speaks volumes about the importance of voting, the right to vote, and the ongoing fight for equity and justice.
+The moment within this frame was captured on film 55 years ago in 1965, yet is painfully relevant today.

 The first of the Selma to Montgomery marches was led by Rep. John Lewis, then Chairman of the Student Nonviolent Coordinating Committee (SNCC), and Hosea Williams of the Southern Christian Leadership Conference (SCLC) on March 7, 1965.
 Lewis fought for change throughout his lifetime and until his recent passing on July 17, 2020.
 In 2013, Lewis noted the importance of the arts in the fight stating, “Without the arts, without music, without dance, without drama, the civil rights movement would have been like a bird without wings.”

 The following article by Matthew Schwartz for NPR on July 26, 2020 tells more of Lewis’s story and that of the marches that both Lewis and the young man in Davidson’s photograph participated in:

 “The body of John Lewis crossed the Edmund Pettus Bridge one last time on Sunday [July 26, 2020] in what organizers described as “The Final Crossing,” part of a multiday celebration of the life of the civil rights icon.

 Lewis’s flag-draped casket was pulled across the bridge by a pair of horses, as a crowd of onlookers gathered at the side of the road.
 It rolled atop a carpet of rose petals, as Lewis’s family walked behind it.